 Listening to your children cry can be frustrating, but should you tell your child to stop crying?
-Here’s why you shouldn’t.
+Turns out, you shouldn’t.
 Take a look at a few compelling reasons why.

 He scraped his knee and I held him in my arms, whispering, “Don’t cry, don’t cry…” Another time he’d been crying for 30 minutes straight and I snapped, “Stop crying already!”
 Maybe it was when I’d sent him to his room, telling him he can come out when he’s finished crying.